junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 As it turns out, the researching and heavy reading part of the job is actually not as boring as one might presume, though it's mostly Sam's expertise.
 And Cas's.

-It would be easier if there is some kind of catalogue to indicate what each book is about, but the perk of not having one is that you get to run into things you totally wouldn't expect to read and ends up might actually learning something or even enjoying the reading time.
+It would be easier if there were some kind of catalogue to indicate what each book is about, but the perk of not having one is that you get to run into things you totally wouldn't expect to read and end up might actually learning something or even enjoying the reading time.

 Like the one Dean is currently reading, "Ethereal Archetypes and Terrestrial Manifestation: A Comprehensive Ontological Examination of Transcendent Parallels between Angelic Entities and Biological Life Forms" -- which gets picked up because it has "angel" and "biology" in the title, he has to look up dictionary to understand what those other words mean -- turns out to be pretty much listing all known creatures and pointing out their similarities and differences with an angel.
-And Dean has to stifle his chuckle from time to time, and specifically delegates part of his brain to remind himself not looking up at Cas -- who sits just couple feet away from him, buried in his own selection of books -- every other pages, just because how accurate the description is.
+And Dean has to stifle his chuckle from time to time, and specifically delegates part of his brain to remind himself not to look up at Cas -- who sits just a couple of feet away from him, buried in his own selection of books -- every other page, just because how of accurate the description is.

 The book says the angels might adopt their ways of manifestation by learning all animal behaviors, including but not limited to the man kind; the observation has shown proof that they would pick up habits from most mammals and others, examples including the way they tilt heads to examine target objects may come from birds, most likely pigeons; they can be protective and loyal for which canids tend to share the traits, most commonly seem as domestic guarding dogs; territory-aware like wolves, strategic like foxes, emotionally distant like cold-bloods, and show great connection and closeness with creatures that last as long as they do in the history of evolution, so they may guard jellyfish and bees as closely as humans because they exist since Ediacaran billions of years ago.

-The more Dean reads, the more he feels like he has to introduce Cas to whoever wrote this book, it is almost as if they are literally describing Cas back to him.
-But pitifully, the behavioral descriptions are not giving enough information or indication about how exactly they can cure a sick angel.
-So Dean tosses the book aside, putting a note in his head thinking he might ask Cas some other day about what's the deal with jellyfish.
+The more Dean reads, the more he feels like he has to introduce Cas to whoever wrote this book; it is almost as if they are literally describing Cas back to him.
+But pitifully, the behavioral descriptions don't give enough information or indication about how exactly they can cure a sick angel.
+So Dean tosses the book aside, putting a note in his head thinking he might ask Cas some other day about what the deal is with jellyfish.

 The next book talks about the hierarchy and structure of Heaven and Hell and their resemblance, which leads to deductive religious and cultural meaning.
 But Dean already notices quite some mistakes in the book with his own first-hand experience to know the book is of no use to him -- they didn't even get the concept of Prince of Hell or Knight of Hell right -- and he seriously doubts if any of the Men of Letters scholars have ever run into any Prince or Knight of Hell, apart from his own grandfather.
 He might as well run a fact check with Cas about these things.
 Or Crowley, for that matter.

 The next is about angelic occupational division, followed by magic experimentations and enchantments with angel feathers, and then more.
-Okay, Dean decides, he wants to take his words back, it stops being entertaining a long time ago, now he'd rather go out get some stretch or maybe punch something, or even wash his car again regardless how clean she already is.
-The only thing that keeps him chained in the seat and continue scrambling the pages is the tiny bits and pieces of information scattering around the pages about angels -- about Cas -- that makes him feel somehow he gets to know Cas slightly more as he reads. *Could be handy*, he thinks to himself, *later down the road.
-Maybe just a small thing he learns today could turn out saving Cas's ass some day in the future.*
+Okay, Dean decides, he wants to take his words back; it stops being entertaining a long time ago, now he'd rather go out and get some stretch or maybe punch something, or even wash his car again, regardless of how clean she already is.
+The only thing that keeps him chained in the seat and continues scrambling the pages is the tiny bits and pieces of information scattering around the pages about angels -- about Cas -- that makes him feel somehow he gets to know Cas slightly more as he reads. *Could be handy*, he thinks to himself, *later down the road.
+Maybe just a small thing he learns today could turn out to save Cas's ass someday in the future.*

 So he keeps going.
-The books piling high from his left side get moved to his right side as he goes.
+The books piling high on his left side get moved to his right side as he goes.

 By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel".
 His brain has already rewired the meaning of that word into -- "Cas."